ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 increased to 0.3 or even 0.4 to have better "locked in" flight performance and 0.2 seems like a good compromise for a safe default.
 ### Antipattern Category
+New:Hard-coded-fine-tuning
 ### Keyword
 performance
 ### Note
+Default rate increased for roll and pitch.

 ## Commit #654
 ### Hash